How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 The Brunelleschi Dome is the world’s largest masonry dome and nothing short of a mindblowing and breathtaking work of art.
 Furthermore, the Brunelleschi Dome is an architectural miracle with a spectacular, almost questionable, story.

-9 years after the completion of the cathedral, the group in charge of the construction of the cathedral invited European architects and artists to compete for the opportunity to build the Dome.
+Nine years after the completion of the cathedral, the group in charge of the construction invited European architects and artists to compete for the opportunity to build the Dome.
 Filippo Brunelleschi, after studying Roman architecture in Rome and designing his Dome, traveled to Florence to compete.

 Climbing the Brunelleschi Dome is not a walk in the park, but is certainly worth doing.
 By climbing the Brunelleschi Dome, you will have the amazing opportunity to see the art up close and get insane views over Florence.